 Federal Habeas Corpus Update

 The structure of the Update is relatively self-explanatory.
 Part I discusses habeas corpus and other potentially relevant cases pending in or recently decided by the United States Supreme Court.
-Part II contains case summaries on a variety of procedural issues that frequently arise in habeas proceedings.
-Part III provides coverage of various issues that have developed out of the AEDPA as the federal courts continue to wrestle with its meaning and impact on the pre-existing body of habeas jurisprudence.
-Part IV contains summaries of all successful habeas cases.
-Finally, Part V is reserved for other items of interest which do not fit comfortably into other sections of the Update, but are nevertheless worthy of inclusion.
+Part II contains case summaries on a variety of procedural and AEDPA issues that frequently arise in habeas proceedings.
+Part III contains summaries of all successful habeas cases.

 The entire document, formatted in Adobe Acrobat Reader, is indexed and searchable and can be downloaded for easy reference.
 Once downloaded to your computer, the Update can be viewed instantly in an offline environment or copied to a laptop.
-The Update can also be printed–all 1500 plus pages.
-If you do not have Adobe Acrobat Reader, follow the link at the bottom of this page to download the latest version of this widely used application directly from Adobe.com.
+The Update can also be printed–all 2000 plus pages.
+Click Here to view instructions on how to use the Adobe Acrobat Advanced Search in order to search multiple files and folders at the same time.